veiloq/scalver/README.md

 ## **2\.
 Why ScalVer (Scalable Calendar Versioning)?**

-\~ It’s a simple adaptation of **CalVer** that remains fully compatible with **SemVer**, but lets you switch release frequencies without messing up version ordering.

-* **Built‑in timestamp** → each tag encodes its release date (ISO‑8601 UTC stamp).
-* **Break‑age transparency** → MAJOR still flags incompatible API shifts.
-* **Frequency‑proof** extendable format → one schema scales from annual releases to rapid daily drops.
+ ScalVer provides the time-based clarity of CalVer (knowing when something was released) while needing the compatibility guarantees and tooling support of SemVer (knowing if an update breaks things).

+* **Flexibility**: ScalVer allows projects to adjust their release frequency (yearly, monthly, daily) and reflect this in the versioning without breaking the logical version order.

-* **SemVer Compatible**  → every ScalVer tag is syntactically valid SemVer, so existing tooling (CI/CD, package managers, release dashboards) works unchanged.
+* **SemVer Compatibility**: every ScalVer tag is syntactically valid SemVer, so existing tooling (CI/CD, package managers, release dashboards) works unchanged.

 ---